Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/010_docker-compose.en.md

 > It is not?
 Please [contact me](https://www.bomnipotent.de/contact)!

-Run `docker ps` to check if it is healthy.
+Run "docker ps" to check if it is healthy.